PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 ### Write Enough Code to Make It Pass

-To make a HTTP request, we will use the reqwest crate.
-The crate supports asynchronous call, so let's use tokio and futures crates together.
-First, we need to add it to our `Cargo.toml`:
+To make HTTP requests, we'll use the reqwest crate.
+Since it supports asynchronous calls, we'll use it with tokio and futures crates.
+First, add them to `Cargo.toml`:

 ```toml
 [dependencies]